wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ##### Blueprint examples

 <a target="_blank" href="https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples">
-Several "examples"</a> (use cases) has been defined to reference a particular set of modules.
+Several "examples" (cluster use cases)</a> have been defined.
+Each example references a particular set of modules.

+<a name="eks-cluster-with-new-vpc"></a>

-##### eks-cluster-with-new-vpc
+##### example eks-cluster-with-new-vpc

-This blog post demonstrates use of <a href="#MyShellScript">my shell script</a> making use of the <a target="_blank" href="https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/eks-cluster-with-new-vpc">eks-cluster-with-new-vpc example folder</a> to create a Kubernetes cluster with the same name.
+This blog post demonstrates use of <a href="#MyShellScript">my shell script</a>, which enables a <strong>lone individual developer/SRE/student</strong> to independently and quickly create an isolated  <strong>full-featured production-candidate</strong> EKS environment, by typing a single command.

+> Most Kubernetes tutorials (KodeKloud, etc.) teach you about atomic kubectl and eksctl commands.
+You need that to pass KCAD exams.
+But here I describe a way to repeatedly create a production environment with all its complexities, which is the job of Kubernetes admins.

-Manual steps to make it come alive are described in the <a target="_blank" href="https://aws-ia.github.io/terraform-aws-eks-blueprints/main/getting-started/">AWS EKS Blueprints "Getting Started" page</a>.
+Specifically, <a href="#MyShellScript">my shell script</a> currently <strong>automates</strong> several manual steps described at the <a target="_blank" href="https://aws-ia.github.io/terraform-aws-eks-blueprints/main/getting-started/">AWS EKS Blueprints "Getting Started" page</a>, to run Terraform in the <a target="_blank" href="https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/eks-cluster-with-new-vpc"><strong>eks-cluster-with-new-vpc</strong> folder</a> to create a Kubernetes cluster (in one Terminal command):

-<a href="#MyShellScript">My shell script</a> automates those steps by a <strong>lone individual developer/SRE/student</strong> to independently create in AWS an entire set of resources <strong>isolated from all others</strong>:

-   * A VPC with 3 Private Subnets and 3 Public Subnets
+   * A VPC with 3 Private Subnets and 3 Public Subnets (or more if you choose)
    * EKS Cluster Control plane with one managed node group
    * Internet gateway for Public Subnets and NAT Gateway for Private Subnets
+   * Plus many possible add-ons
    <br /><br />

-Yes, it does cost some money to run all that.
-But remember that the objective is to have a production-worthy enviornment.
+That is the starting point for a full-featured production-worthy environment.

+   PROTIP: It's quicker and easier to run a script.
+Manually invoking one command at a time is time consuming and error prone.
+It's too easy to skip a step, which causes errors and wasted time troubleshooting.
+A script ensures that steps are run in sequence.
+Checks can be added to make sure conditions for each command are met before, and after each command to ensure that each step achieves what was intended.

+<a href="#MyShellScript">My shell script</a> makes it quicker to test changes in Helm charts and addition of <a target="_blank" href="https://aws-ia.github.io/terraform-aws-eks-blueprints/main/add-ons/">add-on</a> for more capability in your Kubernetes environment (such as Observability, backup, etc.).

-Once proven independently, the IaC code can then be committed properly into the team's GitHub repo for running within <strong>shared</strong> CI/CD infrastructure (using GitHub Actions, etc.).
+Once proven independently, changes to the IaC code base can then be confidently committed into the team GitHub repo for running within <strong>shared</strong> CI/CD infrastructure (using GitHub Actions, etc.).
+This enables you to say in your PR:

+   <ul>Yes, I have tested the PR using my local account setup (Provide any test evidence report under Additional Notes)</ul>

-But one can use <a href="#MyShellScript">my shell script</a> while they also learn to use CI/CD SaaS operations, without begging for team access.
+Use <a href="#MyShellScript">my shell script</a> while learning to use CI/CD SaaS operations (such as Argo CD), without begging for team access.

+Let's start by the end-product of a cluster.

 <a name="k8s_nodes_pods_list"></a>

 #### k8s_nodes_pods created

-After Terraform in the <a target="_blank" href="https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/eks-cluster-with-new-vpc">eks-cluster-with-new-vpc example folder</a> is done creating resources, confirm what was created:
+After running <a href="#MyShellScript">my shell script</a> or typing manual Terraform commands, confirm what was created:

 <pre><strong>kubectl get nodes</strong></pre>